Zr-based bulk metallic glass clamp cell for high-pressure inelastic neutron scattering: Results and discussion

 To evaluate the background quality and neutron transmission of the Zr-BMG pressure cell in the low-$Q$ ($<2$~{\AA}$^{-1}$) and low-energy ($<10$~meV) regime, we measured INS signals of \CFC in both the bare sample and the sample enclosed in the cell.
 Magnetic excitations of the quantum magnet \CFC, known to exhibit a gapped dispersion relation~\cite{YoshizawaJPSJ1980}, are examined under the identical measurement conditions.
 The INS intensities are normalized by the number of incident protons at the neutron source, enabling a direct and quantitative comparison between the two datasets.
 As shown in Fig.~\ref{fig:INS_CsFeCl3_spectra}, the characteristic magnetic excitations, consistent with the previous studies~\cite{YoshizawaJPSJ1980,HayashidaPRB2019,HayashidaSciAdv2019,StoppelPRB2021}, were clearly observed in both the bare sample and the sample enclosed in the cell, even though the intensity is somewhat reduced in the latter.

 The reduction of the magnetic signal is estimated from a constant-$Q$ cut at $\mathbf{Q}=(1/3,1/3,0)$, as shown in Fig.~\ref{fig:INS_CsFeCl3_1Dcut}(a).
-The integrated INS intensity at 0.7~meV decreases to approximately 34{\%}.
-To validate this value, we calculate neutron transmission of the pressure cell materials.
+The integrated INS intensity at 0.7~meV decreases to approximately 34{\%} of the bare-sample value.
+To validate this value, we calculate the neutron transmission of the pressure cell materials.
 The transmission $T$ is given by

 where $\rho$ is the mass density of the material, $M$ is its molar mass, $N_{\rm A}$ is the Avogadro constant, and $t$ is the thickness of the material.
 The total neutron cross-section $\sigma_{\rm tot}$ represents the sum of the cross sections of all the elements in the materials.
-The values of $\sigma_{\rm tot}$ for each element are taken from the JENDL-4.0 neutron cross-section data library~\cite{JENDL4}. $t$ is the thickness of the material.
+The values of $\sigma_{\rm tot}$ for each element are taken from the JENDL-4.0 neutron cross-section data library~\cite{JENDL4}.
 The calculated neutron-energy dependence of the transmission is shown in Appendix~\ref{sec:transmission}.
 The neutron transmission values at 2.96~meV are summarized in Table~\ref{tb:neutron_transmission}, with the value for the monobloc CuBe cell~\cite{Hattori2022} provided for comparison.
 For the present Zr-BMG cell, the transmission at the energy loss of 0.7~meV with the incoming and outgoing neutrons of 2.96 and 2.26~meV is estimated to be 33{\%}, in good agreement with the reduction extracted from the measured INS intensity.
 Remarkably, the transmission of the Zr-BMG cell for this neutron energy is about 2.5 times larger than that of the CuBe piston-cylinder clamp cell.